Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/SimpleUndetectedPrevalenceEstimator.md

 Simple Undetected Prevalence Estimator is the first of three models used after sampling has occurred and no positive cases are found to estimate the latent prevalence of CWD.

-Unlike the [**Prevalence Estimator Data Export**](PrevalenceEstimatorDataExport.md), which considers surveillance weights in prevalence estimation, or the [**Probability Disease Freedom Using Clustering Model**](ProbabilityDiseaseFreedomClustering.md) which considers host clustering in prevalence estimation, the Simple Undetected Prevalence Estimator does not require prior knowledge about surveillence weights or host population structure.
+Unlike the [**Prevalence Estimator Data Export**](PrevalenceEstimatorDataExport.md), which considers surveillance weights in prevalence estimation, or the [**Probability Disease Freedom Using Clustering Model**](ProbabilityDiseaseFreedomClustering.md) which considers host clustering in prevalence estimation, the Simple Undetected Prevalence Estimator does not require prior knowledge about surveillance weights or host population structure.
 Rather, the Simple Undetected Prevalence Estimator simply estimates prevalence given the sheer number of negatives recorded.

 ## Geographical Scale
 * Administrative area, subdivided into a sub-administrative areas